DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: Introduction

 The Dynamic Window Approach (DWA) \cite{dwa_1997} is a well known solution to the 2D reactive navigation problem that has been widely used since it was proposed in 1997.
 Despite being a reliable and reference method, it still has not been proposed to extend it to the 3D search space for UAVs, as far as the authors are concerned.
 Two proposals for submarine vehicles are presented in \cite{DWA_submarine} and \cite{DWA_submarine2} where only simulated experiments are performed.
 In \cite{MULTIUAV_DWA_VFH} the original 2D DWA is combined with 3DVFH+ to perform multi-UAV obstacle avoidance.
 Nevertheless, their DWA is limited to the 2D plane, computing the velocity in Z axis out of the 2D velocity optimization achieved by DWA.
 The work lacks of real experimentation, being the simulation scenarios with obstacles very simple.
 Moreover, the authors do not provide hints about how to tune the values of the multiple parameters the method includes.

 Our work focuses on the development of a new local planner, DWA-3D, for scenarios in which a drone has to maneuver among nearby obstacles distributed in the environment.
 The local planner is integrated with a state of the art global planner, RRT* \cite{RRT*}.
 Planning and navigation make decisions on an occupancy map (Octomap \cite{octomap}) built from the environment real time information provided by an onboard 3D LiDAR.
 Real-world experiments have been performed with a custom hexarotor (see \autoref{fig:Intro_image}) equipped with a LiDAR Ouster OS032.
-The experimentation and evaluation has been made in an indoor Arena scenario in order to achieve a fine tuning of the method.
-The final aim is to experiment in larger indoor buildings, caves, underground mazes or dense urban areas, which will be made in a future work.
+First, the proposal has been fine-tuned and evaluated in an indoor arena, where a motion capture system gives an accurate estimation of the drone pose.
+Later, more complex environments where no ground-truth localization was available have been faced successfully.

 The main contributions are:

 \begin{itemize} \item We have developed a novel technique, DWA-3D, solved as an optimization in a velocity space.
 The dynamic constraints, in terms of capability of acceleration-deceleration, are implicit in the method, therefore only feasible commands are computed every control period.
 The drone can maneuver in scenarios with lateral, top or bottom obstacles, making the best (optimal for the objective function) avoidance maneuver depending on two decision parameters.